“We’re basically marketing to an eight-year-old”

 Someday, I guess we’ll learn how inventive and industry-independent artists from the middle-class, with credible expertise and the support/validation of other collaborating professionals, build big enough profiles and generate big enough budgets, without big enough opportunity – without a visible, viable, and competitive place in the market.

-As my agent said it more succinctly, maybe someday, they’ll “see the light”.
+My agent said it more succinctly.
+Maybe someday, they’ll “see the light”.

 That dream aside, it was time to move on to a second tier of “distributors”.